andreas28/CarND/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-As proposed in the course, I first calculated the histogram of the lower quater of the image, which gave a good indication of the position of the left and right lane.
+The processing is done in `lanefinding.py` in the functions `initial_sliding_window` and later in `search_in_margin`.
+As proposed in the course, I first calculate the histogram of the lower quater of the image, which gave a good indication of the position of the left and right lane.
 The histogram is split in the center and the highest value on each side is then considered to be the position of each lane.

 ![alt text][image4]